Here are some notable people whose paths crossed with Paul Elder & Company.

 - (William) Spencer Wright (b.
 1875).
 Artist and illustrator.

 - Nellie Blessing Eyster (1836-1922).
 Paul Elder Sr’s maternal grandmother.
 She moved to California with Paul’s parents in the mid-1870s.
-She wrote several books and was an enthusiastic campaigner for the temperance movement.
+She wrote several books and was an enthusiastic suffragette and campaigner for the temperance movement.

 - Bernard Maybeck (1862-1957).
 Architect of the Panama-Pacific International Exposition’s Palace of Fine Arts and Berkeley’s First Church of Christ, Scientist.
 He was the architect or consulting architect for four of Elder’s bookstores.
 Maybeck’s only book, The Palace of Fine Arts and Lagoon, was published by Elder.